-15.01 General Principles 26

-Elements of Financial Aid 27

-15.5 Maximum Institutional Grant-In-Aid Limitations By Sport 28
+15.01 General Principles .
+22 Elements of Financial Aid Maximum Institutional Grant-In-Aid Limitations by Sport 10.0 Transfer Institutional State in The Emilianism of Sport . - -

 15.01 GENERAL PRINCIPLES

 15.01.1 Institutional Financial Aid Permitted.
 Any scholarship or financial aid to a student-athlete must be awarded in accordance with all NCAA and SEC regulations.
 Full records detailing the source and distribution of all financial aid awarded to student-athletes participating in intercollegiate athletics shall be kept for a minimum of seven years.